ishaanJ91/landsat/README.md

 ---

-Thank you for checking out LandStat!
+Thank you for checking out our project,LandStat!
 We are excited to see the community's feedback and contributions to this initiative for analyzing and understanding global vegetation health. 🌍🌱🚀